anahitahassan/anahitahassan/README.md

 ### Hi there 👋

 My name is Anahita Hassan and I'm a senior at Mission San Jose High School.
-In my free time I like to code, practice Taekwondo, play viola, and eat food.
+Other than coding, I like to play viola, skateboard, sleep, and eat food.

 [![Anahita's github stats](https://github-readme-stats.vercel.app/api?username=anahitahassan)](https://github.com/anuraghazra/github-readme-stats)